'Make Rahul Gandhi AICC president again' chorus grows louder in Congress | Politics

 The Tamil Nadu Congress Committee on Monday adopted a unanimous resolution urging Rahul Gandhi to lead the party ''for the victory of secular, democratic forces'' in the 2024 Lok Sabha election.

-At the party's state general council meeting held in Chennai, a resolution proposed by TNCC President K S Alagiri, seeking Rahul Gandhi to assume the office of All India Congress Committee (AICC) President was passed unanimously.
+At the party's state general council meeting in Chennai, a resolution proposed by TNCC President K S Alagiri seeking Rahul Gandhi to assume the office of All India Congress Committee (AICC) President was passed unanimously.

 While some political analysts see the passing of such resolutions as an initiative to reaffirm loyalty to the Gandhi family, others see it as a genuine attempt to convince Rahul Gandhi to take on the party reins.